 2. It has questionable efficacy.

-The Union of Concerned Scientists has studied Monsanto’s drought-tolerant corn and issued a report that the GM product failed to conserve water and is only slightly more drought-tolerant than traditionally-bred counterparts.
+The Union of Concerned Scientists has studied Monsanto’s drought-tolerant corn and issued a report that the GM product failed to conserve water and is only slightly more drought-tolerant than its traditionally-bred counterparts.
 This report questions the biotech firm’s dedication to developing crops that conserve water, as it becomes a growing concern in agriculture.

 3. It may be toxic for the body.